Home » Paying For School » Public Service Student Loan Forgiveness

 Other factors to consider are if the not-for-profit organization devotes most of its full-time equivalent employees to providing certain qualifying public services.

-Public education, public health, library and public services for the elderly and those with disabilities will also qualify.
-Labor union or partisan organizations, however, will not be eligible.
+Qualifying public services include but may not be limited to civilian service to the military, military services, law enforcement, emergency management, and public safety.
+Public education, public health, library, and public services for the elderly and those with disabilities will also qualify.
+Labor unions or partisan organizations, however, will not be eligible.

 Related: Post-9/11 GI Bill Overview